addo47/AbilityBots/README.md

 Objective
 ---------
 The AbilityBot abstraction intends to provide the following:
-* New feature is a new "Ability", a new method; no fuss, zero overhead, no cross-code with other features
+* New feature is a new **Ability**, a new method - no fuss, zero overhead, no cross-code with other features
 * Argument length on a command is as easy as changing a single integer
-* Privacy settings per ability - access levels to abilities!
+* Privacy settings per Ability - access levels to Abilities!
 User | Admin | Creator
-* Embedded database - available in every declared ability
+* Embedded database - available for every declared ability
 * Proxy sender interface - enhances testability; accurate results pre-release

-Alongside these exciting core features of the AbilityBot, the following has been introduced:
+Alongside these exciting core features of the AbilityBot, the following have been introduced:
 * The bot automatically maintains an up-to-date set of all the users who have contacted the bot
     * up-to-date: if a user changes their Username, First Name or Last Name, the bot updates the respective field in the embedded-DB
 * Backup and recovery for the DB